EU foreign policy chief to meet Iran nuclear negotiator

 International Atomic Energy Agency chief Amano said the U.N. agency, which is investigating Tehran's atomic activities, was "firmly committed" to intensifying dialogue with the Islamic state despite the lack of progress so far.

-Amano, addressing his organization's annual member state gathering in Vienna, gave no date for a possible new round of talks that began in January between IAEA officials and Iran, which says its nuclear program is for peaceful purposes.
+Amano, addressing his organisation's annual member state gathering in Vienna, gave no date for a possible new round of talks that began in January between IAEA officials and Iran, which says its nuclear programme is for peaceful purposes.
 The last meeting was in August.

 IRAN ACCUSES U.N.
 AGENCY